 Brent is a partner in the Law firm of Johns, Flaherty and Collins.
 He has served as chair of both the University of Wisconsin Board of Regents, and the Wisconsin Technical College System State Board, serving both boards with distinction.
 He has served on numerous local boards and committees, notably the board for the La Crosse Center. he was a past chair for the La Crosse County Democratic Party.

 The Judges Panel will be comprised of at least three individuals who are not members of LeaderEthics-Wisconsin.
 The Judges Panel members are approved by the LeaderEthics-Wisconsin board based upon their experience and reputation of balance, fairness and objectivity.
-Newsletter content must have unanimous support from the Judges Panel.
-Any newsletter content that is determined to lack balance, fairness or objectivity will be removed prior to distribution.
+The content of The Ethics Report must have unanimous support from the Judges Panel.
+Any content that is determined to lack balance, fairness or objectivity will be removed from The Ethics Report prior to distribution.

 Tom Lister served as judge on the Jackson County Circuit Court for sic years, retiring in 2014.
 During his tenure, he was instrumental in helping form the treatment courts for the county and Ho Chunk Nation. he also was instrumental in establishing the Welding Institute, where some treatment court participants are taught welding to support employment and industry demand.

 David Peterson is retired Minnesota District Court Judge having served the state for 23 years as a full time Judge and two years as a Senior Judge.
 Peterson received a Bachelor of Science degree from Saint John's University and a J.D. degree from the University of Minnesota.
 Prior to joining the Bench Peterson practiced private law as well as serving as an Assistant County and eventually County Attorney for several years in Marshall Minnesota.